 Our story

-Then, at a dermatology conference in Seoul, she met Dr. Jong-Kyung Youm, a Korean scientist whose career had been devoted to studying the skin barrier and the unique lipid structure that helps healthy skin retain moisture.
+At a dermatology conference in Seoul, Dr. Baumann met Dr. Jong-Kyung Youm, a Korean skin barrier scientist whose research focused on the lipid structure that helps healthy skin retain moisture.

-More than a decade later, Zerafite is recommended by dermatologists and carried in clinics across the country.
-Not because of a marketing trend, but because it was created to solve a problem Dr. Baumann had spent her career trying to fix.
+More than a decade later, Zerafite is recommended by dermatologists and carried in clinics across the country because it was created for dry skin that needs more than temporary relief.

 The science behind our products